List of alien races in Marvel Comics: Skrullduggers

-The Skrullduggers are shapeshifting dragon-like creatures that came from the Skrull homeworld.
-When they arrived on Weirdworld, they became an invasive species and have been on Weirdworld long before a group from Roxxon Energy Corporation arrived.
-The magic of Witch Queen le Fay has kept them in line.
-First seen in Weapon H #6.
+The Skrullduggers are shapeshifting dragon-like creatures from the Skrull homeworld.
+When they arrived on Weirdworld, they became an invasive species.
+The magic of Witch Queen le Fay keeps them in line.

 Sleepwalkers

-The Sleepwalkers are a race of beings that patrols the Mindscape, a parallel dimension that connects the minds of all living beings, to protect those minds from the invasions of monsters and demons.
+The Sleepwalkers are a species who patrol the Mindscape, a parallel dimension that connects the minds of all living beings, to protect those minds from the invasions of monsters and demons.
 Physically, they resemble gaunt humanoids with long limbs, olive-green skin, and red compound eyes.
-One of these entities became trapped in the mind of university student Rick Sheridan, and gained the ability to manifest on Earth whenever Rick slept, becoming a superhero.
-First seen in Sleepwalker #1.
+One of these entities became trapped in the mind of university student Rick Sheridan and gained the ability to manifest on Earth whenever Rick slept, becoming a superhero.

 Sligs

-The Sligs are a race of brown insectoid non-humanoids with eight tentacle-like limbs, the front limbs of which can be used for grasping and manipulating objects.
+The Sligs are a brown insectoid species with eight tentacle-like limbs, the front limbs of which can be used for grasping and manipulating objects.
 Sligs have telepathic powers, and can levitate themselves.
-They come from the planet Ankara, sixth from the sun in the Ryneb star system in the Milky Way galaxy.
-First seen in Fantastic Four #209 (August 1979).
+They come from the planet Ankara, sixth from the sun in the Ryneb star system in the Milky Way.

 Sloggs

-The Sloggs are a race of humanoid slugs from the planet Sloggo-Prime.
+The Sloggs are a slug-like species from the planet Sloggo-Prime.
 They are chronally-challenged.

 Sm'ggani

-The Sm'ggani are a semi-insectoid race with orange skin and a brown shell that averages 7 ft 2 in tall.
+The Sm'ggani are a semi-insectoid species with orange skin and a brown shell that averages 7 ft 2 in tall.
 They have suction disks on their fingers and feet and superhuman strength; some can alter the density of part or all of their bodies so that they can pass through other solid objects.
-They come from the planet M'ggani, fifth from the sun in the T'letio star system in the Milky Way galaxy.
-First seen in The Incredible Hulk (vol. 2) #230 (December 1978).
+They come from the planet M'ggani, fifth from the sun in the T'letio star system in the Milky Way.

 Snarfs

-The Snarfs are a reptilian race.
+The Snarfs are a reptilian species.

 Sneepers

-The Sneepers are a semi-humanoid race with green skin that averages 5 ft 8 in tall.
-They come from the planet Sneep, fourth from the sun in the Snuup star system in the Milky Way galaxy.
+The Sneepers are a semi-humanoid species with green skin that averages 5 ft 8 in tall.
+They come from the planet Sneep, fourth from the sun in the Snuup star system in the Milky Way.
 The Sneepers have built a small interplanetary empire and intend to rule the entire galaxy someday.
-First seen in Tales of Suspense #49 (January 1964).

 Solons

-The Solons are a race of humanoids with blue skin that averages 9' in height.
-Their home planet is Solon, fourth from the sun in the Nardea star system in the Milky Way galaxy.
+The Solons are a humanoid species with blue skin that averages 9' in height.
+Their home planet is Solon, fourth from the sun in the Nardea star system in the Milky Way.
 They are a race of purpose-bred clones with psionic powers.
-A Solon named Spinnerette encountered the Fantastic Four.
-First seen in Fantastic Four #237 (December 1981).